 - Injuries or illnesses incurred during workplace wellness or recreational programs

-Do I need workers’ comp insurance?
+Do I need workers’ compensation insurance?

 - Seasonal workers